Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 Quite often, flights with a layover are cheaper.
 Indeed, who wants to be bothered with a two hours layover, when you can go straight to your destination if you pay a little bit more?
 But sometimes, layovers are a good thing.
 For long-haul flights, sometimes you’ll realize it’s a lot cheaper to book two flights separately, rather than buy one with a layover.
 Sometimes, it also works when you buy two one-way ticket, rather than a return trip (but it’s rarer).
 You have to experiment and see what you come up with!
 If you book two distinct flights to go somewhere, make sure to take into account the time you have between those flights, and make sure you don’t have to go to another airport!
 Be cautious though, if something goes wrong with your first flight and you miss the second one, you’re gonna lose your ticket!
 As simple as that!
 I said it earlier, you need to be flexible on departure and arrival airports.

 One example?
 From Seoul, I had to go to Tokyo.
 The cheapest flights I found were like 200 euros minimum!!!
 I played around with flights on Skyscanner, and I found a 50 euros flight from Seoul to Kagoshima!
 Then the journey from Kagoshima to Tokyo was free (included in my Japan Rail Pass).
 I saved 150 euros!
-Another exampe?
+Another example?
 From Paris, I had to go to Austin, Texas.
-The cheapest flight was 300 euros with at least one layover.
+The cheapest flight costed 300 euros with at least one layover.
 Again, I did my research and I found a direct flight from London to Austin, and it was 150 euros only!
 From Paris, I paid 30 euros to go to London and from there, I took my flight to go to Austin!
 I saved 120 euros!
-Everytime you book flights separately, make sure you have at least two hours between two flights.
+Everytime you book flights separately, make sure you have at least two hours between the two flights.
 Actually I’d say three hours, especially if you arrive from abroad and you have a layover in the US (going through customs take a lot of time there…).

 Sign up for cheap fare alerts